Why Did I Get Married? (play): Act I

+Act II

 A year later Diana and Terry are once again helping Poppy clean the cabin and discussing the changes in their circle of friends.
 Diana tells them of the divorce in which she had had Mike cornered and was about to take everything when Sheila had decided she did not want to and had given up on the case walking away.
 Mike and Trina, now married, walk in to the shock of the three.
 Terry offers to leaves but Diana refuses.
 Poppy informs Mike that he has been praying for him, clearly to Mike's discomfort.
 Mike tries to mend fences with Diana admitting she all but destroyed him in court but she will have none of it pointing out that she would have finished the job except for Sheila's apparent mercy which Trina dubs as weakness yet again infuriating Diana.

 Diana insults Trina again increasing the tension.
 Trina begins to flirt with Terry but at Diana's warning Terry grabs Mike and the two flee the room.
 Trina tries, in her own caustic egotistical way, to make friends with Diana.
 Diana denies her attempts informing her that her faith in Christ will allow her to overcome anything Trina can come up with but also informs her that if Trina does anything else to threaten Diana's peace she will "come up missing."

 Mike is casually showing his regret for divorcing Sheila to Terry, as Trina cannot cook, will not clean up the house and seems only to shop and otherwise spend his money apparently having maxed out several of his credit cards.
 When Terry calls him out on this Mike begins to jokingly insult Sheila again implying that she has likely put on even more weight and even pretends to be proud of the fact that he hurt her so badly.
 Terry is disgusted by this and threatens to end their friendship.
 Mike reveals in response that he does not have the time he had anymore, not even able to see his kids, as since the divorce his business has nearly collapsed and Mike is so busy trying to make more to replace what Trina rapidly spends he has no time for anything else.
 Terry points out how this is wrong and Mike gets annoyed and leaves the room.
 Terry tries to get him to see the right path but Mike refuses to listen as the women call for them all to come to dinner.